-Section 2.3 Using the plan's mail-order services
+Section 2.3 Using the plan's mail-order service

-For certain kinds of drugs, you can use the plan's network mail-order services.
+For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail-order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs available through our plan's mail-order service are marked as "mail-order" (MO) drugs in our Drug List.
+The drugs available through our plan's mail-order service are marked as mail-order (MO) drugs in our "Drug List".